adityamanoj1811/Entreprenuership_support_portal/README.md

 ## 👨‍💻 Contributor

-Built with ❤️ by **Aditya** — Engineering Student, Builder, and Dreamer.
+Built with ❤️ by **Aditya and Anish** — Engineering Student, Builder, and Dreamer.
 If you’d like to collaborate, fork the repo and open a pull request.
 Great ideas don’t compete — they collaborate.